-- 7.1 The Trust wishes to promote pupils' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
-This will enable pupils to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
+The Trust wishes to promote students' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
+This will enable students to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
 The Trust believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
-Health Education will be delivered in Science, Computing, Physical Education (PE) and in Personal Development sessions. - 7.2 By the end of their secondary education the Trust expects pupils to know the information set out at Annex 2.
+Health Education will be delivered in science, computing, Physical Education (PE) and Personal, Social, Health and Economic Education (PSHE) via timetabled Personal Development lessons.

+By the end of their secondary education the Trust expects students to know the information set out at Annex 4.

-8 Pupils with special educational needs and/or disabilities
+8 Students with special educational needs and/or disabilities

-- 8.1 The Trust will endeavour to ensure that RSE, Relationships Education and Health Education is accessible for all pupils.
-We are aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND and RSE, Relationships Education and Health Education may be particularly important for such pupils, for example those with Social, Emotional and Mental Health needs or learning disabilities.
-Teaching will be sensitive, age-appropriate, developmentally appropriate, differentiated and personalised to meet the specific needs of pupils at different developmental stages. - 8.2 Staff will make reasonable adjustments to alleviate disadvantage faced by pupils with disabilities and will be mindful of the SEND Code of Practice and the Trust's SEND Policy when planning for these subjects.
-Staff will use a variety of different strategies to ensure that all pupils have access to the same information, which includes dedicated topic based resources, external speakers who will bring a wealth of knowledge and expertise, dedicated CPD to enable staff to feel confident in delivering the RSE curriculum.
-A unified approach with other schools in the trust.
+The Trust will endeavour to ensure that Relationships Education, RSE, and Health Education is accessible for all students.
+We are aware that some students are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND.
+Relationships Education, RSE and Health Education may be particularly important for such students, for example those with Social, Emotional and Mental Health needs or learning disabilities.
+Teaching will be sensitive, age-appropriate, developmentally appropriate, differentiated and personalised to meet the specific needs of students at different developmental stages.

+Staff will make reasonable adjustments to alleviate disadvantage faced by students with disabilities and will be mindful of the SEND Code of Practice and the Trust's SEND Policy when planning for these subjects.
+Staff will use a variety of different strategies to ensure that all students have access to the same information, which include interactive teaching methods (e.g. card sorts), use of expert speakers, practical activities including using videos, group or paired activities.